Continuous Futures

 BarBuilder adjustment

-The builder applies adjustment at ingress on every update(price, ...) and
+The builder applies the adjustment at ingress on every update(price, ...) and

 update_bar(bar, ...) call.
-The running OHLC state always sits in the adjusted (common) frame,
+The running OHLC state therefore remains in the adjusted common frame.

 Mid-bar roll boundary

-If a roll lands inside an in-progress target bar, the builder keeps the current OHLC state and applies the new adjustment only to subsequent updates.
-The pre-boundary portion stays at the old offset; the post-boundary portion uses the new offset.
-This is the intentional policy: rewriting the running OHLC at every roll would require buffering raw input per segment, which adds cost without changing the adjusted result for the common case where the adjusted segment is built seamlessly across the boundary.
+If a roll lands inside an in‑progress target bar, the builder keeps the current OHLC state and applies the new adjustment only to subsequent updates.
+The pre‑boundary portion stays at the old offset; the post‑boundary portion uses the new offset.
+Rewriting the existing OHLC under the new adjustment would require raw input that the builder does not retain.

 Limitations